maxibenner/simple-contact-form/README.md

 # Simple Contact Form

-This project provides a spam-protected, pay-as-you-go endpoint for form submissions to be delivered via email.
+This project provides an interface to host and manage contact form forwarders.
+It is based on Nextjs and uses Payload CMS as the application framework.
+The main features are:
+ - Team creation and role based user management
+ - Double opt-in forwarding-address verification
+ - OpenAI integration for spam filtering of form submissions
+ - Payment method management and credit refill mechanics
+ - Billing integration with stripe

 ## Getting Started